 4. Season 5

 Most iconic moment: “Back rolls?!”

 We’re gonna throw it out there: season five is Drag Race at its peak when it comes to funny.
-From Jinkx Monsoon’s impersonation of Little Edie in Snatch Game to Roxxxy Andrews’ mispronunciation of “sequins”, to Alyssa Edwards and Alaska in general, it was a barrel of mothertucking laughs.
-The feud between Alyssa and her best frenemy Coco Montrese is exactly why we love this show and the consistent goopery in the lip-syncs left us floored.
+From Jinkx Monsoon’s impersonation of Little Edie in Snatch Game to Roxxxy Andrews’ mispronunciation of “sequins” and Coco Montrese’s lack of hope in ‘Can I Get An Amen?’, it was a barrel of laughs.
+The feud between best frenemies Alyssa and Coco resulted in some of the show’s finest cases of unintentional comedy (“Look how orange you fucking look!”) and the consistent goopery in the lip-syncs left us floored.
 Roxxxy vs Alyssa, anyone?
 Jinkx vs Detox?
 Alyssa vs Coco?
-We were so well fed.
 And we all stan an underdog storyline, don’t we?
-Although Jinkx Monsoon competed in a season chock-full of heavyweight drag competitors, her quirky aesthetic and wit saw her make history as the first (and only) contestant to place in the top for nine consecutive weeks; paving the way for one of the most satisfying finales in Drag Race history.
+Although Jinkx competed in a season chock-full of heavyweight drag competitors, her quirky aesthetic and wit saw her make history as the first (and only) contestant to place in the top for nine consecutive weeks, paving the way for one of the most satisfying finales in Drag Race herstory.

 2. Season 6

 Most iconic moment: “I feel VERY attacked!”
 (Untucked)